hove-io/navitia/documentation/slate/source/includes/realtime.md

 }
 ```

-In the list of "date_times" available in the response, the parameter "data_freshness" is "realtime" and the field "date_time" is equal to the field "base_date_time".
+In the list of "date_times" available in the response, the field "data_freshness" is "realtime" and the field "date_time" is equal to the field "base_date_time".

 No disruption is present at the root level of the response and so, in the sections "date_times" and "display_informations", there's no link to any disruption.